nyumathclinic/latex-gotham/logos/README.md

 To install only this module, execute:

-    cd xcolor-nyu22
+    cd logos
     l3build install

-This should install the package in the places that your TeX installation can find it and also that you can write to.
+This should install the files in the places that your TeX installation can find it and also that you can write to.
 But if you're nervous, run this first:

     l3build install --dry-run